NorESMhub/NorESM/doc/output/aerosol_output.rst

 Please see an overview of additional output varibales:
 :ref:`aerosol_output_history_aerosol_variables`

-Decomposition of aerosol direct, semidirect, and indirect radiative forcing
+Decomposition of aerosol direct, semidirect and indirect radiative forcing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For effective radiative forcing estimates, multiple calls to the radiation code are necessary (see Ghan et al. 2012 for a detailed explanation).